moscowjh/t2-p2-project-EDA/red_red_wine.md

 ### Talk about some of the relationships you observed in this part of the investigation.
 How did the feature(s) of interest vary with other features in  the dataset?

-Much of the analysis here is offered inline (above).
+Much of this analysis is offered inline (see above above).

 The two strongest relationships with quality variable are the positive correlation with alcohol and the negative one with volatile acidity.
 If I were to create a model predicting which items account for most of a high quality score it would be based on these two variables.
-Show me a vinho verde with high alcohol content per volume and low volatile acidity and I'll bet you it's highly rated wine.
+Show me a vinho verde with high alcohol content per volume and low volatile acidity and I'll bet you it's highly-rated wine.

 ### Did you observe any interesting relationships between the other features (not the main feature(s) of interest)?